Adolescents’ perceptions of traditional “mapacho” tobacco in Pucallpa: emerging findings from a qualitative study

 Gratale SK, Ganz O, Wackowski OA, et al. Naturally leading: a content analysis of terms, themes and word associations in Natural American Spirit advertising, 2000-2020.
 Tob Control.
 2023;32(5):583-8. doi:10.1136/tobaccocontrol-2021-056938

-Braun V, Clarke V. Thematic analysis: a practical guide.
+Braun V, Clarke V. Thematic Analysis: A practical guide.
 SAGE; 2022.

 Braun V, Clarke V. Toward good practice in thematic analysis: avoiding common problems and be(com)ing a knowing researcher.
 Int J Transgend Health.
 2023;24(1):1-6. doi:10.1080/26895269.2022.2129597